 The University of California at Berkeley maintains an extensive, searchable database of film distributors.
 These are sources for both theatrical and documentary films on a variety of subjects.
 Some of these vendors offer a wide selection and some focus on a specific field.
 Browsing their collections may be helpful if you are interested in incorporating film into your course.

 Resources are also available in Media Services to assist faculty in the identification and location of videos.
 Chris Lewis (firstname.lastname@example.org 202-885-3257) is AU's media librarian and he can suggest suitable titles for particular subject needs.

 Current Area Screenings

 Find out what's playing this week.
 There are always a wide variety of films showing in the Washington area, from multiplexes to arthouse theatres to the national museums.
-Two up to date sources are the Washington City Paper (showtimes) and the Washington Post (showtimes).
+Two up to date sources are the Washington City Paper (film/TV) and Fandango.